UpadhyayAshmita/Mathematical_foundation_of_machine_learning/README.md

    - Use the command: `git clone your-forked-repo-url`.

 3. **Stay Updated:**
-   - Occasionally, new content or updates might be added to the central `MATH-V449-Coursework` repository.
+   - Occasionally, new content or updates might be added to the central `MATH-449V-599V-MFML` repository.
    - Sync your fork with the central repository regularly to ensure you have the latest updates.
-Instructions for syncing are provided in the `Syncing a Fork` guide.
+Instructions for syncing are provided in the [`Syncing a Fork`](labs/lab0.md#task3) guide.

 4. **Working on Assignments:**
    - Complete your assignments within the respective directories in your forked repository.